imincik/geospatial-nix/README.md

 conflicting software requirements.

-The primary goal of Geonix project is to bring cross-platform, consistent, reproducible and up-to-date geospatial environment for geospatial software developers, data analysts, scientists and end users which allows to build and run software in isolated environments as needed by particular use case without breaking other things.
+The primary goal of Geonix project is to bring cross-platform, consistent, declarative, reproducible and up-to-date geospatial environment for geospatial software developers, data analysts, scientists and end users which allows to build and run software in isolated environments as needed by particular use case without breaking other things.

 ## About Nix